zaiisao/Documentation/en/Video/custom_video_mac.md

 ## Customize the Video Source

 Step 1.
-Implement the `AgoraVideoSourceProtocol` to create the customized video source class:
+Implement `AgoraVideoSourceProtocol` to create the customized video source class:

 - Specify the buffer type in `bufferType`.